Nokia targets gains from web giants with fastest routers

-SAN FRANCISCO Nokia (NOKIA.HE) launched the world's fastest network chips on Wednesday, breaking into the Juniper (JNPR.N) and Cisco (CSCO.O) dominated core router market and giving its existing network business a boost.
+SAN FRANCISCO (Reuters) - Nokia (NOKIA.HE) launched the world's fastest network chips on Wednesday, breaking into the Juniper (JNPR.N) and Cisco (CSCO.O) dominated core router market and giving its existing network business a boost.

 The new traffic routers can handle the greater demands of virtual reality programming, cloud-based internet services and next-generation mobile communications, the Finnish company said.